Reading Blue Coat School 11 Plus (11+) Entrance Exam Information

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

-The following online practice tests are specifically designed to help students prepare for the CEM Select assessment used by Reading Blue Coat School.
-These practice tests will help your son become familiar with all the modules covering Verbal, Numerical and Non-Verbal ability:
+The following full practice and skill practice online tests are specifically designed to help students prepare for the CEM Select assessment used by Reading Blue Coat School.
+They will help your son become familiar with all the modules covering Verbal, Numerical and Non-Verbal ability:

 Our practice tests aim to show what sort of questions were included in Reading Blue Coat School 11+ past papers.
 The information provided about Reading Blue Coat School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.